AchaeaBashingScript/Bashing/README.md

 1. Download the Bashing.mpackage
 2. Import the package into Mudlet
+3. Deactivate or delete the keybinding of F2 that comes with svo.
-3. Use the alias `kconfig bashing toggle` to enable the script
+4. Use the alias `kconfig bashing toggle` to enable the script
-4. Start killing things.
+5. Start killing things.
 Acceptable targets must be killed at least once in an area to register them with the bashing script.
-5. Keep bashing away.
+6. Keep bashing away using the F2 keybinding to work yourself down the list.

 Priority management
 -------------------